rstacruz/bootstrap-practices/README.md

 * <a name='variable-overrides'></a>
 **Variable overrides:**
 Always override the following variables.
-Refer to Bootstrap's [variables.scss](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss) for things you can (should reconfigure).
+Refer to Bootstrap's [variables.scss](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss) for things you can (should) reconfigure.
 [#](#variable-overrides)

   ```scss